 2. Provides a list of recommended classes that would best fit the user’s goals and individual passions.

-After researching and getting a better understanding of our goals and problem space, my team worked together to build a brand for our platform.
 Our visual approach was lighthearted and playful in order to encourage students to expand their comfort zones and find value in the exploration process.

-Click here to see our pdf version.
+View our pdf version.

 For our logo design, we worked over Figma to create a logo/app icon to fully build out the CourseMate brand.